 Selskar Abbey

-In the past, local historians have floated the idea that the name Selskar is a corruption of the name St Sepulchre (the Holy Sepulchre is a term that is often used when referring to the tomb of Jesus Christ).
-An alternative theory is that the name derives from an old Norse phrase that means “seal rock” (seal skar).
-This theory is also plausible, as the River Slaney would have been relatively close to the area at the time (it is believed that there was an outcrop in the river in this area).
+The origins of the abbey’s name are the subject of local debate.
+Local historians have suggested that the name Selskar may be a corruption of St. Sepulchre, a term often used to refer to the tomb of Jesus Christ.
+An alternative theory holds that the name derives from the Old Norse phrase “seal skar,” meaning “seal rock.”
+This theory is also considered plausible, as the River Slaney was close to the area and an outcrop is believed to have existed nearby.

 Selskar Abbey Graveyard